vishnu-raju/sparkify-churn-prediction/README.md

     utility_functions.py : A python module having functions used by both notebooks

 ### Licensing, Authors, Acknowledgements<a name="licensing"></a>
 This project was done as part of the Udacity Data Scientist Nanodegree.
+The Sparkify data was provided by Udacity and its partner Insight Data Science.
 The licensing information is detailed in the LICENSE file